Astrological age

-An astrological age is a time period in astrological theory which astrologers say, parallels major changes in the development of Earth's inhabitants, particularly relating to culture, society, and politics.
+An astrological age is a time period which, according to astrology, parallels major changes in the development of human society, culture, history, and politics.
 There are twelve astrological ages corresponding to the twelve zodiacal signs in western astrology.
-Advocates believe that when one cycle of the twelve astrological ages, called a Great Year, is completed, another cycle of twelve ages begins.
-The length of one cycle of twelve ages is 25,772 years.
+One cycle of the twelve astrological ages is called a Great Year, comprising 25,772 solar years, at the end of which another cycle begins.

-Some astrologers believe that during a given age, some events are directly caused or indirectly influenced by the astrological sign associated with that age, while other astrologers believe the different astrological ages do not influence events in any way.
+Some astrologers believe that during a given age, some events are directly caused or indirectly influenced by the astrological sign associated with that age, while other astrologers believe that astrological ages do not influence events in any way.

 Astrologers do not agree upon exact dates for the beginning or ending of the ages, with given dates varying by hundreds of years.

 Overview

 There are three broad perspectives on the astrological ages: